xph9876/RNA-mediated_DSB_repair/NHEJ/README.md

 * `--ref_seq_file`: FASTA file with the reference sequence used to align the input `SAM_FILE`.
 Should contain a single nucleotide sequence in FASTA format.

 * `--sam_file`: Aligned SAM input file.
-Must be created with [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) (specific flags from Bowtie2 are used).
+Must be created with [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) (specific flags from Bowtie 2 are used).
 Every read must be aligned with exactly the same reference sequence.

 * `--output`: Output file.
-The result is a tab-separated file with columns: `Sequence`: nucleotide sequence of the read; `CIGAR`: CIGAR string for the alignment produced by Bowtie2 (see [Bowtie2 documentation](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)); `Count`: number of reads with the same sequence; `Num_Subst`: number of substitutions (AKA mismatches) in the alignment.
-If multiple reads with identical nucleotide sequences and different CIGARs occur in `SAM_FILE`, then they will be a single row in the output representing the sequence with the `Count` column as the number of such reads and the `CIGAR` column arbitrarily selected from one of the CIGARs.
+A tab-separated table with information about the reads accepted by the NHEJ filter and their alignments with the reference sequence.

+* `--output_rejected`: Rejected output file.
+A tab-separated table with information about the reads rejected by the NHEJ filter.

 * `--min_length`: Minimum length of a read to pass filtering.
 Reads shorter than this are discarded.